Automation platform FAQ

 import * as mf from "https://deno.land/x/mock_fetch@0.3.0/mod.ts";

-How can I use the CLI to set up a CI/CD pipeline?
+How can I use the Slack CLI to set up a CI/CD pipeline?

-The CLI is commonly used in local development (usually in an interactive mode with prompts), but can also be used for automating testing and deployments (done without interactivity by using flags) by way of a Continuous Integration and Continuous Delivery (CI/CD) pipeline.
-Refer to CI/CD setup for more information.
+The Slack CLI is commonly used in local development (usually in an interactive mode with prompts), but can also be used for automating testing and deployments (done without interactivity by using flags) by way of a Continuous Integration and Continuous Delivery (CI/CD) pipeline.

-Can I use Bolt with the next-generation Slack platform?
+Can I use Bolt with the automation platform?

-Bolt is not part of the next-generation Slack platform.
-Follow the Quickstart guide to get up and running with the Slack CLI and our Deno SDK to build and deploy next-generation automations for your workspace and beyond.
+Bolt is not part of the automation platform.
+Follow the Quickstart guide to get up and running with the Slack CLI and our Deno Slack SDK to build and deploy automations for your workspace and beyond.

 Slack administrator questions